-Hands are one of the most “tell tale” signs of aging because of their extensive use and unprotected sun exposure.
-As we age, the back of the hands develop sun spots and the skin becomes thinner and loses plumpness and firmness, thus revealing tendons and joint protrusions.
+Hands are one of the most “tell-tale” signs of aging because of their extensive use and unprotected sun exposure.
+As we age, the back of the hands may develop sun spots and the skin becomes thinner and loses plumpness and firmness, thus revealing tendons and joint protrusions.

 Treatments to Restore the Youth of Aging Hands

 Dr. Laris uses a combination of modern techniques to restore a more youthful appearance to the hands.
 These rejuvenation treatments that can produce dramatic results, leaving hands younger and smoother.
 Dr. Laris recommends the combination of Fat Transfer and TCA Peel, in order to achieve the desired results.

 Fat Transfer (also referred to as autologous fat grafting)

 Your own fat will be used as a soft tissue filler material to improve the appearance of thin skin, veins, and enlarged knuckles.
 The fat is taken from one area of your body (usually the abdomen) and harvested through a very small incision.
 The fat is then processed (cleansed to remove excess fluid and oils) and re-injected through very small incisions into the regions to be rejuvenated or depressions that need improvement.